Skip to the main content

 Herbalists work in:

-Herbalists are often self-employed and build their own client base.
-They may be employed by others or set up their own shops or private practices.
+Herbalists may work for others or set up their own private practices and client base.
 Some herbalists:

-Advancement in this occupation generally takes the form of building a larger client base or offering other alternative health services (such as recommending diet and lifestyle changes, or doing bioresonance therapy).
+Advancement in this occupation generally takes the form of building a larger client base or adding new alternative health services.
+For example, herbalists might offer diet and lifestyle coaching or provide bioresonance therapy (an electromagnetic energy treatment).

 Industry Concentration